testing-library/testing-library-docs/docs/guide-which-query.md

 ## Manual Queries

-On top of the queries provided by the testing library, you can using the regular [`querySelector` DOM API](https://developer.mozilla.org/en-US/docs/Web/API/Document/querySelector) to query elements.
+On top of the queries provided by the testing library, you can use the regular [`querySelector` DOM API](https://developer.mozilla.org/en-US/docs/Web/API/Document/querySelector) to query elements.
 Note that using this as an escape hatch to query by class or id is a bad practice because users can't see or identify these attributes.
 Use a